SpikeInterface/spikeinterface/doc/modules/curation.rst

     * "merged_unit_groups"
     * "removed_units"

-Here the description of the format with a simple example:
+Here is the description of the format with a simple example:

 .. code-block:: json